 - 6. Water temperature is significantly, inversely related to egg size, egg stage duration, larval size at hatch, and yolk-sac larval duration of yellowfin.
 Fertilized yellowfin eggs average 1.0 mm in diameter and 43 μ g in dry weight.
 Hatched larvae average 2.5 mm SL and 30 μ g in weight, while larvae at first feeding average 3.3 mm SL and 22 μ g in weight.
-The growth potential from early-stage larva to size at recruitment (30 cm, 6 months of age) is very high, approaching 106 to 107 times. - 7.
+The growth potential from early-stage larva to size at recruitment (30 cm, 6 months of age) is very high, approaching 106 to 107 times (Margulies et al. 2007b). - 7.
 Trials have been conducted at the Achotines Laboratory to investigate the feasibility of developing bycatch-reduction devices, such as sorting grids and bubble curtains, which will allow smaller fish to escape from tuna purse seines while retaining larger fish.
 Results from the trials have indicated that yellowfin swim through sorting grids and are reluctant to pass through bubble curtains.
-During 2016, two research projects related to bycatch reduction studies of the IATTC will be supported by the Achotines Laboratory.
-One project is funded by the European Union and involves a feasibility study of the use of biodegradable and nonentangling materials to construct FADs.
-The other project is funded by the International Seafood Sustainability Foundation (ISSF) and involves studies by Drs.
-Gala Moreno and Guillermo Boyra on the acoustic properties of yellowfin as a means to discriminate among species in the purse seine fishery..
+During 2016, two research projects related to bycatch reduction studies of the IATTC were supported by the Achotines Laboratory.
+One project was funded by the European Union and involved a feasibility study of the use of biodegradable and nonentangling materials to construct FADs.
+Preliminary data were gathered on durability of biodegradable materials for FAD construction.
+The other project was funded by the International Seafood Sustainability Foundation (ISSF) and involved studies by Drs.
+Gala Moreno and Guillermo Boyra on the acoustic properties of yellowfin as a means to discriminate among species in the purse seine fishery.
+Preliminary data were encouraging for determining target strength-fish length relationships and frequency responses of yellowfin.
+A second phase of acoustic research has been proposed, and is under review as of March 2019.